 5.2.1.
-Characteristics of Brake Emissions Families for Original Brake Systems
+Characteristics of Brake Emissions Families for "Original" and "Original Replacement" Brake Parts and Systems

-All vehicle types independent of their electrification grade may be part of one brake emissions family.
-Only vehicles that feature an identical brake assembly with respect to the characteristics listed in (a)-(d) may be part of the same brake emissions family:
+All vehicle types, independent of their electrification grade, may be part of one brake emissions family.
+Only vehicles that feature an identical brake assembly with respect to the characteristics listed in (a)-(d) may be part of the same brake emissions family.
+This categorization applies to "Original" and "Original Replacement" brakes as defined in paragraphs 3.3.18. and 3.3.20. of this UN GTR, respectively.

-- (a) Type of calliper (floating or fixed calliper, number and size of pistons, type of retraction elements); - (b) Type of brake: disc (friction surface, coating, single, dual, ventilated, solid, dimensions, mass, material formulation) or drum-backplate assembly (friction surface, simplex, duplex, dimensions, mass, material formulation): - (c) Type of friction material: pad (friction surface, size, shape, material, backing plate, material formulation) or shoe (friction surface, size, design, material, backing plate, material formulation); - (d) Any other characteristic that has a non-negligible influence on brake emissions (e.g. innovative brake emission reduction systems).

-5.2.2.
-Characteristics of Brake Emissions Families for Replacement Brake Parts and Systems
+- (a) Type of calliper (floating or fixed calliper, number and size of pistons, type of retraction elements); - (b) Type of brake: disc (friction surface, coating, single, dual, ventilated, solid, dimensions, mass, material formulation) or drum-backplate assembly (friction surface, simplex, duplex, dimensions, mass, material formulation); - (c) Type of friction material: pad (friction surface, size, shape, material, backing plate, material formulation) or shoe (friction surface, size, design, material, backing plate, material formulation); - (d) Any other characteristic that has a non-negligible influence on brake emissions (e.g. innovative brake emission reduction systems). - 5.2.2.
+Characteristics of Brake Emissions Families for "Non-Original Replacement" and "Identical" Brake Parts and Systems

-Brakes that feature the same characteristics as defined in (a)-(g) may be part of the same brake emissions family.
-Tables 5.1. and 5.2. provide an overview of the families for original and non-original replacement disc and drum brakes, respectively:
+"Non-original replacement" and "Identical" brake parts or systems that feature the same characteristics as defined in (a)-(g) may be part of the same brake emissions family.
+Tables 5.1. and 5.2. provide an overview of the family allocation for non-original replacement and identical disc and drum brakes as defined in paragraphs 3.3.20. and 3.3.19. of this UN GTR, respectively:

-(a) Type of calliper (floating or fixed calliper);

-- (b) Vehicle axle where the brake is located (front or rear); - (c) Friction material formulation.
+- (a) Type of calliper (floating or fixed calliper); - (b) Vehicle axle where the brake is located (front or rear); - (c) Friction material formulation.
 Each brake pad and shoe material constitutes a unique family; - (d) Brake disc (cast iron, coated cast iron, carbon-ceramic, other) or drum (cast iron, other) material; - (e) Brake disc surface form (plain or not plain); - (f) Friction material surface area.
-For brake pads there are 10 classes of 10 cm2 increments as defined in Table 5.1.; - (g) Brake drum diameter.
+For brake pads there are 10 classes of 10 cm2 increments as defined in Table 5.1; - (g) Brake drum diameter.
 For drum brakes there are 8 classes of 20 mm increments as defined in Table 5.2.

 Table 5.1.
-Family specifications for original and non-original replacement disc brakes
+Family specifications for non-original replacement and identical disc br akes